How Much Does it Cost to Add a Bathroom?

 The Toilet and Sink

-Two of the most important parts of the bathroom, these are also two of the most expensive elements.
+Two of the most critical parts of the bathroom; these are also two of the most expensive elements.
 Luckily, there are a few smart ways to navigate this process.
 Here are a few things to consider:

-Bathroom cabinets have a major impact on the look and feel of your bathroom.
+Bathroom cabinets have a significant impact on the look and feel of your bathroom.
 They’re also one of the places where you can spend the most money in the bathroom.
-The variation of pricing here is massive, and depends largely on the style, type, and size of cabinets you choose.
+The variation of pricing here is massive and depends mostly on the style, type, and size of the cabinets you choose.
 If you’re looking for a way to save money on cabinets?
 Choose prefab cabinets over custom cabinets, opt for slab front doors, and consider replacing wall cabinets with open shelving.
+As a general rule, you’ll pay about $350-$450 per linear foot for cabinets.

 Decreasing the Cost to Add a Bathroom

-The cost to add a bathroom can be massive, and the process of installing one in can be amazingly stressful.
-Fortunately, there are several smart ways to cut corners and decrease your cost.
+The cost to add a bathroom can be massive, and the process of installing one can be amazingly stressful.
+Fortunately, there are several smart ways to cut corners and decrease your cost - namely by installing a Saniflo upflush toilet system.

 From purchasing a premade shower pan to installing a Saniflo toilet system, which saves you from installing new plumbing and allows you to hook your toilet, sink, and shower into the same system, there are dozens of ways to get the bathroom you need (in your basement and beyond!) at a price you can afford.Ready to shop for your Saniflo system?
 Check out our selection of uplfush toilets today or contact our on-call experts to learn more about our models.